top of page

 Neurodevelopmental Therapy

-We use Neurodevelopmental Therapy training to guide all of our clinical decision making on
+Neurodevelopmental Therapy training guides our clinical decision-making on how babies

-how babies and young children move their bodies.
+and young children move their bodies.
+We use it as a philosophy to consult with parents.

 Palpation informs our hands which movements are unavailable for the patient, and then